-Routing Information Protocol (RIP) is a dynamic routing protocol which uses hop count as a routing metric to find the best path between the source and the destination network.
-It is a distance vector routing protocol which has AD value 120 and works on the application layer of OSI model.
+Routing Information Protocol (RIP) is a dynamic routing protocol that uses hop count as a routing metric to find the best path between the source and the destination network.
+It is a distance-vector routing protocol that has an AD value of 120 and works on the Network layer of the OSI model.
 RIP uses port number 520.

 1. Updates of the network are exchanged periodically.

 2. Updates (routing information) are always broadcast.

 3. Full routing tables are sent in updates.

 4. Routers always trust routing information received from neighbor routers.
 This is also known as Routing on rumors.

 RIP versions :